buildpacks/rfcs/text/0000-prepare-operation.md

 ###### Multi-Platform (pack + kpack)

-In the following example we show how various platform namespaces can have their own configuration but properties can be promoted to `io.buildpacks.defaults` if the user's intent is to apply it to all platforms.
+In the following example we show how various platform namespaces can have their own configuration but properties can be promoted to `io.buildpacks` if the user's intent is to apply it to all platforms.

 ```toml
 [io.buildpacks]